Alwinaop/P10/Development-Environment-README.md

-# 50 Programming Languages
+# Programming-17

-Welcome to the 50 Programming Languages project!
-This repository aims to explore and showcase implementations in 50 different programming languages.
+Welcome to the Programming-17 project!
+This repository aims to explore and showcase implementations in 17 essential programming languages.
 Whether you're a seasoned developer or just starting out, there's a place for you to contribute and learn.

 ## Getting Started